 31 The houses of villages, however, which have no wall surrounding them must be considered as the field of the land; they will have the right of redemption and must revert in the jubilee.

-The Law of Moses made the distinction between Man created and God created wealth.
+The Law of Moses made the distinction between Man-created and God-created wealth.
 The poor were allowed to pick the fruits of the field; they were not allowed to shoplift the tents of merchants.
 Farmers had to tithe the produce of their land.
 Craftsmen did not have to tithe the products of their workshops.
-(But perhaps they were to give freewill offerings as they were blessed [Deuteronomy 16:10].)
+(But they were to give freewill offerings as they were blessed [Deuteronomy 16:10].)
 Farmland could not be bought and sold outright.
 Land within walled cities could be.
-For within walled cities, the wealth was in what Man had wrought.
+For within walled cities, most of the wealth was in what Man had wrought.

 Runaway Wealth Gaps

 17 No one is to oppress his fellow citizen, but you must fear your God, because I am the LORD your God.

 18 You must obey my statutes and my regulations; you must be sure to keep them so that you may live securely in the land.

 19 " 'The land will give its fruit and you may eat until you are satisfied, and you may live securely in the land.